 What is Sebaceous Hyperplasia?

 Have you noticed small bumps on your skin, that are often flesh-colored, white or yellow?
 If so, it’s likely that you are experiencing a very common skin condition called sebaceous hyperplasia.
-This totally benign condition affects many residents in The Woodlands area.
+This totally benign condition affects many residents in the area.
 The sebaceous hyperplasia bumps can vary in size – from being just 1 or 2 millimeters in size to several millimeters big – and feel either smooth, slightly uneven or sometimes even coarse.

 What Causes Sebaceous Hyperplasia?